singlestore-labs/singlestoredb-dev-image/README.md

           mysql -u root -ptest -e "SELECT 1" -h 127.0.0.1
 ```

-### How to run SingleStore in Gitlab CI/CD?
+### How to run SingleStore in GitLab CI/CD?

 Here is an example workflow which runs SingleStore as a service and queries it from the job.
-Unfortunately Gitlab does not support Docker healthchecks for services, so additional logic must be added to wait for SingleStore to be ready.
-There is a [three year old issue](https://gitlab.com/gitlab-org/gitlab-runner/-/issues/3984) to address this problem in Gitlab, so hopefully this can be simplified eventually.
+Unfortunately GitLab does not support Docker healthchecks for services, so additional logic must be added to wait for SingleStore to be ready.
+There is a [three year old issue](https://gitlab.com/gitlab-org/gitlab-runner/-/issues/3984) to address this problem in GitLab, so hopefully this can be simplified eventually.

 > **Note**
-> You can add your SingleStore license key to Gitlab secrets under the key `SINGLESTORE_LICENSE`.
+> You can add your SingleStore license key to GitLab secrets under the key `SINGLESTORE_LICENSE`.

 ```yaml
 image: debian